vampire-locker/XXToast/README-ENGLISH.md

 Objective-C

 ## Supporting Features
-- Call by queue and display by queue order;
+- Automatically displayed in queue order when called;
 - Fade in and out animations;
 - Freely specified display duration;
 - Freely specify the display position, there are three position choices;